mammumalluru/terraform-workspace/README.md

 terraform level-------------------> terraform.tfvars
 default variables-----------------> from variable.tf file or else if we din't define in variables.tf then through prompt we have to pass the value

+terraform.workspace is the default builtin variable provided by the terraform so if your in dev workspace the terraform.workspace value should be dev